101-Ways/serverless-workshop/README.md

 # Serverless workshop

-If you are familiar with AWS and Nodejs go to [Serverless Project](0_ServerlessProject) module to begin this workshop.
+If you are familiar with AWS and Nodejs go to [Create Serverless API project](0_ServerlessProject) module to begin this workshop.

 ## Prerequisites